GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/system-overview/index.md

 You should read this article if:

 *  You're an adtech or advertiser's **technical decision-maker**.
-You may work in operations, devops, data science, IT, marketing, or another role where you make technical implementation decisions.
+You may work in operations, DevOps, data science, IT, marketing, or another role where you make technical implementation decisions.
 You're wondering how the many proposals for Attribution Reporting systems work together to build a tool for privacy-preserving measurement.